Bear Cub

 Bear Cub (Cachorro) is a 2004 Spanish comedy-drama film co-written and directed by Miguel Albaladejo.
-The plot follows a bearish gay man who ends up looking after his nephew while his sister goes away to India and in turn makes him develop a fatherly bond with the boy, while forcing him to change his lifestyle.
-The Spanish word cachorro describes any young, furry animal such as a cub or puppy.
+The plot follows a bearish gay man who ends up looking after his nephew while his sister goes away to India and in turn makes him develop a fatherly bond with the boy, that forces him to change his own lifestyle.

 Plot

 As a favor to his hippie sister who has gone off to India, Pedro, a gay dentist, has agreed to look after his nine-year-old nephew, Bernardo.
 Bernardo's father is dead and the boy and his uncle have not had much to do with each other until now.
 Originally, the boy was to stay with Pedro for a few days, but six weeks have passed with no word from the boy's mother.

 His nephew's presence forces Pedro to take a break from his otherwise extremely active sex life.
 In fact, Pedro was beginning to tire of the superficial nature of his frequent relationships.
 Even his boyfriend, Manuel, who suddenly pays Pedro a visit and who shares his penchant for leather and latex, is not really the man with whom he wants to spend the rest of his life, although they express love for each other.
 Then, all at once, an entirely different set of problems arise.
 For one, there is Doña Teresa, Bernardo's paternal grandmother, who one day darkens Pedro's door and puts the emotional screws on him.
 Worse still, however, is the news that Bernardo's mother has been arrested in India for drug smuggling.
 She may be facing a prison sentence of 30 years, so the embassy informs Pedro.
 Pedro is just as shocked at this news as Bernardo; nevertheless, he realizes that he is now responsible for the boy.
 Without further ado, he decides to rise to the challenge this represents.
 There suddenly seem to be so many things to organize – such as repairs to the house and finding a school for the boy – that Pedro hardly misses the life he used to lead.
 Gradually, however, he succeeds in rekindling his sex life – albeit in a less excessive form.